lelderki/06-Juicy-Breakout/README.md

 Added star explosion when tiles die

-Attempted screen shake when ball hit paddle
+Screen shake when ball hit paddle

 When ball hits something, there is screen shake